whitlockmcorbett/F23_CS11_SI/README.md

     ```
     cat ~/.ssh/id_rsa.pub
     ```

 4. Add the SSH key to GitHub
-   1. Log into Github and open your settings
+   1. Return to GitHub and open your settings by clicking on your icon then GEAR settings
    2. Scroll to `🔑 SSH and GPG keys`
    3. Click the `New SSH` key button located in the top right corner.
    4. Choose a name for the key (something such that you'll remember what computer/system it was for)